 As you deploy email campaigns to your target customer profiles in HubSpot, for instance, you can track click and open rates to see if there’s any significant difference in a targeted campaign vs a generalized one.
 If you see higher click rates, open rates, and more purchases from your target campaigns, it means they are working properly.
 If there’s little to no change in performance, you need to re-evaluate your customer targeting strategy.

 B2B companies are likely to analyze campaign success based on sales funnel conversion rates.
 Let’s say before you began targeting, your deal closing rate was 3% of every lead generated.
 You created customer profiles and used lead scoring to better target your campaigns, and after six months, your closing rate is now 7%.
 Based on this improvement, you can conclude that your targeting initiatives were a success.

 Nearly all CRMs let you track performance either on a dashboard or through common CRM reports.
 Zoho CRM, for instance, provides a comprehensive analysis of your funnel and sales pipeline stages as part of its pipeline management features.
 Managers can view lead conversion to each stage and see if certain lead sources are more promising than others.

 Sales targeting keeps your focus on the right customers, campaigns, and overall messaging, ensuring that your sales process is as efficient as possible.
-By using customer profiles and a CRM with features for tagging, lead scoring, sales targeting campaigns, and performance analysis, you can improve your sales targeting strategy and increase customer conversions and revenue growth.
+By using customer profiles and a CRM with features for tagging, lead scoring, sales campaigns, and performance analysis, you can improve your sales target plan and increase customer conversions and revenue growth.